IsaacSchemm/casthelper.exe/README.md

 Both Roku and Apple TV devices will detect the format of a video on their own, so any video format that the device supports should work.
 CastHelper also supports sending .mp3 and .m4a audio to Roku devices.
+Photos are not currently supported on either device.

+You can pass a URL as a command-line argument to casthelper.exe to pre-fill the URL box.
+The media won't start automatically, because the user still needs to select a device.

 ## HTTP behavior